Tag Archives: Timothy Snyder

 Maullinhonored

-Yiddish professors Dov-Ber Kerler (Bloomington, Indiana; also a famous poet) and Anna Verschik (Tallinn, Estonia) are featured on t-shirts extolling (in Yiddish) “Lithuania” and “Vilnius” as part of the Vilnius Yiddish Institute where both cheerfully cover each summer for Lithuanian nationalist officials’ disemployment of the institute’s founder and only resident Yiddish professor who was for years a Yiddish teacher of both t-shirt honorees.
-The political instrumentalization of Yiddish by far right state-sponsored bodies remains a concern for the fragile field of Yiddish studies, particularly in Eastern Europe.
+Yiddish professors Dov-Ber Kerler (Bloomington, Indiana; also a famous poet) and Anna Verschik (Tallinn, Estonia) are featured on t-shirts extolling (in Yiddish) “Lithuania” and “Vilnius” as part of the usurped Vilnius Yiddish Institute where both cheerfully cover each summer for use of the summer program to disseminate and cover for Holocaust revisionism, as well as officials’ disemployment of the institute’s only resident Yiddish professor who was for years the Yiddish teacher of both t-shirt honorees.
+The political instrumentalization of Yiddish by far-right state-sponsored bodies remains a concern for the fragile field of Yiddish studies, particularly in Eastern Europe.

 Tagged , , , , , , , , , , , , , , , | Comments Off on When Government Honors are Part of a Plan to Rewrite History